 We have seen professionals who own their own practices, those who associate, those who are employed by other professionals, and those who have retired prematurely from their practices but who wish to return to practice in comfort.

-We have seen professionals in all parts of the United States and Canada, and all around the world.
+We have seen professionals in all parts of the United States and Canada.